Best Things to do in Greece

 For more inspirational ideas for exploring a Mediterranean destination, read our guide on the best things to do in Cyprus.

 Ready for a trip to Greece?
 Check out the snapshot The Rough Guide to the Greek Islands or The Rough Guide to Greece.
-If you travel further in Greece, read more about the best time to go, the best places to visit and best things to do in Greece.
-For inspiration use the itineraries from The Rough Guide to Greece and our local travel experts.
-A bit more hands on, learn about getting there, getting around the country and where to stay once you are there.
+If you travel further in Greece, read more about the best time to go and the best places to visit.
+For inspiration, use the itineraries from The Rough Guide to Greece and our local travel experts.
+A bit more hands on, learn about getting there and getting around the country.

 We may earn commission from some of the external websites linked in this article, but this does not influence our editorial standards - we only recommend services that we genuinely believe will enhance your travel experiences.